 Louise Cuthbert – Founder

-Welcome everyone, my name is Louise Booth, my home is Ahuriri (Napier), my mother comes from Dannevirke, and my business is Koru Enterprises.
+Welcome everyone, my name is Louise Cuthbert, my home is Ahuriri (Napier), my mother comes from Dannevirke, and my business is Koru Enterprises.
 We are creating special “Te Ao Māori ” (the world of the Māori) tours, taking our manuhiri (visitors) throughout Aotearoa, New Zealand, on special guided indigenous tour experiences, to experience a holistic cultural travel package.
 We look forward to hearing from you soon!

 Mau tere haumaru (safe travels),